MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 ## Security considerations

-Before installing these templates, review the following security principals for this deployment.
+Before deploying and configuring these templates, review the following security principals.

 * Data is stored in your Azure subscription.
 * Data is encrypted on disk and all access to and communication between the Azure Resources and these templates are enabled and secured with the Secure Sockets Layer (SSL) certification.